General Records Authorities covering common business activities

 Below is the current set of GRAs available for use by Australian Government agencies.
-The administrative functions covered by AFDA and AFDA Express are included for completeness.
-Do not use AFDA or AFDA Express for agency core business records.
+They can be viewed by a shortened or abbreviated title or by number.
 Agency specific records authorities are used for records of agency core business.

 - Accredited Training (GRA 33)

 - Cockatoo Island Dockyard Pty Ltd Arbitration (GDA 23)

 - Damaged records beyond recovery – natural disaster, a defined emergency or other unforeseen circumstance (GRA 30)